matthova/use-memo-demo/README.md

 This react-app is used to show how refactoring arrays to use React's `useMemo` hook will speed up the rendering of content.

+;tldr if you're mapping through > 10 items, useMemo is a great tool for reducing render time.
+It may be useful for less than 10 items in cases where the children being rendered are more complex, but that isn't covered in this proof-of-concept

 The render time for this app was measured using [React dev tools in Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).

 Some things worth noting: